African leaders visit Russia to discuss their peace plan with Putin, after Ukraine trip

 Speaking during Friday’s news conference, Comoros President Azali Assoumani floated the idea of a “road map” to peace, prompting questions from Zelenskyy who sought a clarification and insisted he didn’t want “any surprises” from their visit with Putin.

 Chances for peace talks look dim as Ukraine and Russia take sharply different stands.
 Ukraine demands that Russia withdraws its troops from all its occupied territories as a condition for peace talks.
-The Kremlin, in turn, wants Ukraine to recognize Crimea, which Moscow illegally annexed from Ukraine in 2014, as part of Russia and acknowledge other land gains it has made.
+The Kremlin, in turn, wants Ukraine to recognize the Crimean Peninsula, which Moscow illegally annexed from Ukraine in 2014, as part of Russia and acknowledge other land gains it has made.

 China presented its own peace proposal at the end of February.
 Ukraine and its allies largely dismissed the plan, as the warring sides look no closer to a cease-fire.